jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### send Message

-this method is used to send a message from user to user if the user s logged in and if the users exists
+this method is used to send a message from user to user if the user s logged in and if the users exists.

+Parameters:
+- $email: string email of the user
+- $to_email: string name of the user to send message to
+- $content: string content of the message

+The method does not return anything.
 ```php
     public function sendMessage(string $email, string $to_email, string $content): void {